sebastiansauer/Markdown_paper_template/README.md

 - No costs.
 - Open source.
 - No convuluted texts, no `|{}\\\\\` messing up your text.
-- No steep learning curve; while Pandoc is a command line tools, you will find that is are easy to use.
+- No steep learning curve; while Pandoc and friends are command line tools, you will find that is are easy to use.
 - Allows for transparency in writing your texts.
-- Allowd for including R-syntax (eg., with [knitr](https://github.com/yihui/knitr)).
+- Allows for including R-syntax (eg., with [knitr](https://github.com/yihui/knitr)).
 - The software happily reside on Windows, Mac and Linux (I believe).

 ## What software do I need?
 - You need to have [Pandoc](http://pandoc.org) installed on your machine; [Markdown](https://daringfireball.net/projects/markdown/) comes with it.
-- For PDF-Output you need to have \LaTeX ([Tex](https://www.latex-project.org) installed.
+- For PDF-Output you need to have \LaTeX ([Tex](https://www.latex-project.org)) installed.
-- Any simple text editor will do the job.
+- Take any text editor to write your paper.
 - So make sure you have the *software installed before* you use the templates provided here.
 Click the link for [Pandoc](http://pandoc.org); Markdown comes with it.

 ## OK, I want to start.
 Now what?
 1. Take the textfile boilerplate `paper.txt`.
 Write your content in it.
 Use Pandoc's dialect of Markdown for basic formatting (header, lists, boldface...).
-3. Convert `paper.txt` to PDF by calling this file from command line (Terminal): `pandoc.make`, like this in Mac and Linux: `sh ./pandoc.make`.
+3. Convert `paper.txt` to PDF by calling this file from command line (Terminal): `pandoc.make`, like this on Mac and Linux: `sh ./pandoc.make`.
 In Windows, delete the first line `#!/bin/sh`; then copy the rest to the command line (Terminal) or to a batch file (`.bat`), and run it.
 4. Look at `paper.pdf` to see the results.